jac-scale Reference#

 API Key Management#

 Webhook endpoints require API key authentication.
-Users must create an API key before calling webhook endpoints.
+Users must first create an API key before calling webhook endpoints.

 Response: